By Milda Urban, Summersalt Yoga founder

 How was it, everybody asks?
 Well, it was everything and at the same time nothing I thought it would be.
-Both from a travelers and personal experience.
+Both from travellers and personal experience.

 The journey has taught me a lot about how to clear my mind from preconceived expectations and to embrace whatever happens.
 It once again proved me that being open and going with the flow is so much better than feeling anxious with some hidden hope that this anxiety will bring some results.
 That letting go of the grip doesn’t mean letting go of your values, goals or beliefs

 The biggest revelation, however, was something more specific.
-A chunk of my journey I have traveled on my own.
+A chunk of my journey I have travelled on my own.
 Solo.
-For the fist time EVER.
+For the first time EVER.
 And only after I left the sunburnt country I understood that those 2 weeks were the biggest meditation and mindfulness school I’ve ever had.
 Unexpected, yes.
 But completely true.

 Some people go on Vipassana retreats to spend time in silence and by themselves.
-Traveling by yourself is an incredibly underrated alternative to that.
+Travelling by yourself is an incredibly underrated alternative to that.

 Baby, let’s cruise…